Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Introduction.

-Spin degrees of freedom in two-dimensional exciton-polaritons superfluid can drastically change elementary topological vortices referred to as half-quantum vortices (HQV) \cite{Volovik2003,RuboPRL2007,LagoudakisScience2009,SanvittoNphys2010,HivetNphys2012} which are characterized by a half-integer value of vorticity in contrast to the regular quantum vortex \cite{LagoudakisNphys2008,RoumposNphys2011,SanvittoNphot2011,BoulierPRL2016} where the vorticity takes only integer values.
-Usually HQV carry only one half-integer topological charge originating from the superfluid current proportional to $\nabla\theta$ and due to the $\pi$ spin disclinations superimposed with half-vortices as a result of Berry's phases induced by spin rotations \cite{Thouless1998}.
-Similar half vortices have been discussed in A phase of $^{3}$He \cite{LeggettRMP1975,SalomaarRMP1987,Vollhardt1990} or in triplet superconductors Sr$_{2}$RuO$_{4}$ \cite{MackenzieRMP2003} or spinor atomic Bose-Einstein condensates \cite{HoPRL1998,MachidaJPSJ1998,ZhouPRL2001,MukerjeePRL2006}, described as having two or more superfluid condensates with different spin states and the HQV is then a vortex in just one of them \cite{KirtleyPRL1996,YamashitaPRL2008,JangScience2011,ChoiPRL2012,SeoPRL2015}.
+Spin degrees of freedom in two-dimensional exciton-polaritons superfluid can drastically change elementary topological vortices referred to as half-quantum vortices (HQV) \cite{Volovik2003,RuboPRL2007,LagoudakisScience2009,SanvittoNphys2010,HivetNphys2012} which are characterized by a half-integer value of vorticity in contrast to the regular quantum vortex \cite{LagoudakisNphys2008,RoumposNphys2011,NardinNphys2011,SanvittoNphot2011,DominiciSA2015,BoulierPRL2016,caputo2016topological,caputo2019josephson} where the vorticity takes only integer values.
+Usually HQV carry only one half-integer topological charge originating both from the superfluid current proportional to $\nabla\theta$, and from $\pi$ spin disclinations superimposed as a result of Berry's phases induced by spin rotations \cite{Thouless1998}.
+Relevant ideals of half vortices have been discussed in A phase of $^{3}$He \cite{LeggettRMP1975,SalomaarRMP1987,Vollhardt1990}, in triplet superconductors Sr$_{2}$RuO$_{4}$ \cite{MackenzieRMP2003} and spinor atomic Bose-Einstein condensates \cite{HoPRL1998,MachidaJPSJ1998,ZhouPRL2001,MukerjeePRL2006} with two different spin components where HQV is just residing in one of components \cite{KirtleyPRL1996,YamashitaPRL2008,JangScience2011,ChoiPRL2012,SeoPRL2015}.

-In this paper, we study spontaneous polarization under nonlocal spin injection in a weakly interacting gas of exciton-polariton condensates.
-We find a dramatically enhanced spin-polarized signal at the appropriate pumping regime when taking into account incoherent hot exciton reservoir scattered into coherent states.
-The coherent spin antiferromagnetic state is also identified which reveals spin injection and spin current that can be manipulated by spin rotation symmetric pumping source, and may open up new ways of thinking about spintronic devices.
-Finally, we find direct ways for the dynamic generation of fractionalized HQV around which spin currents circulate as a result of Berry's phases induced by spin rotations.
+However, precise coherent control of spin polarization, propagation and topological defects in exciton-polariton condensates still remains a core challenge.
+Here, we address this problem, and demonstrate exciton-polariton condensates will not only show spontaneous polarization and also coherent propagation of the pseudospin under nonlocal spin injection.
+When taking into account incoherent hot exciton reservoir scattered into coherent states, dramatically enhanced spin-polarized signal can be observed at the appropriate pumping regime.
+Moreover, the coherent spin antiferromagnetic state can also be identified and manipulated by spin-symmetric pumping source.
+Additionally, cavity engineering allows us to the dynamic generation of phase slip where ring-shape phase jump shows the behavior of splitting and joining together induced by incoherent reservoir as a result of effective gauge field.